NiceneNerd/Dialectic/README.md

 - MySQL 8
 - A recent Node version
-- A recent Rust version
+- A recent nightly Rust toolchain

 ## Build and Run